-28. RECEIPT, CUSTODY AND OPENING OF TENDERS/QUOTES Contracts from £5,000 up to £30,000
+28. RECEIPT, CUSTODY AND OPENING OF TENDERS / QUOTES Contracts from £5,000 up to £30,000

-- 28.1 Directors must make sure that there are procedures in place for the proper receipt, opening, recording and retention of quotes and Tenders whose estimated Total Value is from £5,000 up to £30,000 which as a minimum must ensure that; - the quotes/Tender are all opened at the same time and place and after the specified closing date and time - that an officer independent of the procuring process is present - that a written record is kept and retained on the contract file of the names of the Tenderers and their bid.
+- 28.1 Directors must make sure that there are procedures in place for the proper receipt, opening, recording and retention of quotes and Tenders whose estimated Total Value is from £5,000 up to £30,000 which as a minimum must ensure that: - the quotes/Tender are all opened at the same time and place and after the specified closing date and time - that at least two officers are present one of whom must be independent of the procuring process - that a written record is kept and retained on the contract file of the names of the Tenderers and their bid.

-Contracts £30,000 up to £75,000
+Contracts over £30,000